-The following resources are meant to provide employers with guidance in complying with a variety of legislative and regulatory requirement.
+The following resources are meant to provide employers with guidance in complying with a variety of legislative and regulatory requirements.
 ESR does not provide legal services and this information and the resources on this page should not be construed as legal advice or opinion.

 Consumer Financial Protection Bureau (CFPB)